pgrandne/aw_revolte/README.md

 ```

 ### Front End ###
 We use React.
 The Front End scripts are in "packages/client" folder.
-If you want to launch the Front End locally:

 ### Contracts ###
+We use MUD framework from latticexyz for core contracts.
+The folder is in "packages/contracts".
 We use .env for environment variables.
 Change the name of env.example to .env and fill in the variable:
    - We use PRIVATE KEY for interacting with the blockchain, save progression and mint NFTs